terraform-aws-modules/terraform-aws-notify-slack/examples/cloudwatch-alerts-to-slack/README.md

-# Slack notification with KMS encrypted webhook URL
+# CloudWatch alerts to Slack

-Configuration in this directory creates an SNS topic that sends messages to a Slack channel with Slack webhook URL encrypted using KMS.
+Configuration in this directory creates an SNS topic that sends messages to a Slack channel with Slack webhook URL encrypted using KMS and a CloudWatch Alarm that monitors the duration of lambda execution.

 ## KMS keys